sundogbio/szi-tile-source/README.md

 ## How it works

 The basic idea is simple.
-By setting the Range header on GET requests to a given file, we can fetch subsections of the SZI file.
-On creation of the SziTileSource, we use this technique to fetch the file's Central Directory and process it to create a contents table containing the start and end locations of the .dzi and the individual tiles.
-We then use the contents table to fetch the .dzi file to configure the OSD instance, and then, when OSD requests an individual image tile, use it to fetch only the part of the SZI file that maps to that image tile.
-In practice, the actual implementation turns out to be a little more complex.
+By setting the Range header on GET requests, we can fetch subsections of the SZI file, rather than hauling down the whole thing.
+When creating the `SziTileSource`, we use this technique to fetch the SZI's Central Directory, processing it to create a contents table that contains the start and end locations of all the files contained within the SZI.
+We then use this contents table together with the same ranged requests technique to a) fetch the body of the .dzi file and configure the parent `DziTileSource` and b) fetch the image tiles when requested by the OSD viewer post-configuration.

+In practice, the implementation details turn out to be a little more complex.

 ### Fetching the Central Directory